 Unlike traditional nonstick pans, these pans feature an aluminum core encased in bonded stainless steel, making them compatible with induction cooktops.

-However, it’s worth noting that the stainless-steel construction adds some weight to the pans compared to standard nonstick options.
+However, it is worth noting that the stainless-steel construction adds some weight to the pans compared to standard nonstick options.

 I’ve personally used All-Clad’s hard-anodized nonstick pan for five years with great satisfaction.
 While the nonstick coating is durable, it may chip if accidentally exposed to metal or hard plastic utensils.